serverless/blog/posts/2017-12-19-how-to-manage-your-alexa-skills-with-serverless.md

 ---
 title: How To Manage Your Alexa Skills With Serverless
-description: How to fully manage Alexa Skills and Lambda functions with Serverless Framework + Serverless Alexa Skills Plugin
+description: How to totally manage Alexa Skills and Lambda functions with Serverless Framework + Serverless Alexa Skills Plugin
 date: 2017-12-19
 layout: Post
 thumbnail: https://raw.githubusercontent.com/marcy-terui/serverless-alexa-skills/master/images/serverless-alexa-skills.png